imwenny/projetonextpoint/readme.md

 ```

 ```
-Faça a instalalçao das dependencias do servidor e do cliente, usando npm i  dentro de ambos os diretorios.
+Faça a instalaçao das dependencias do servidor e do cliente, usando npm i  dentro de ambos os diretorios.
 ```

 ```